mkejeiri/Domain-Driven-Design/EventStorming.md

-This is merely my oversimplified takeaways/keynotes on the [Alberto Brandolini ebook on event storming ebook](https://leanpub.com/introducing_eventstorming), I stongly recommend reading the eBook.
+This is merely my oversimplified takeaways/keynotes on the [Alberto Brandolini ebook on event storming ebook](https://leanpub.com/introducing_eventstorming), I stongly recommend reading the eBook!.

 ## Introduction